DataBiosphere/toil/docs/running/cliOptions.rst

-                        The minimum number of seconds to observe the cluster stuck running only the same service jobs before throwing a deadlock exception. default=60 --statePollingWait STATEPOLLINGWAIT
+                        The minimum number of seconds to observe the cluster stuck running only the same service jobs before throwing a deadlock exception. default=60 --deadlockCheckInterval DEADLOCKCHECKINTERVAL
+                        The number of seconds to wait between deadlock detection checks.
+Should be shorter than
+                        --deadlockWait. default=10
+  --statePollingWait STATEPOLLINGWAIT
                         Time, in seconds, to wait before doing a scheduler query for job state.
 Return cached results if within